wavebyrd/great_expectations/docs/docusaurus/docs/cloud/deploy/deploy_gx_agent.md

 - You are an [Organization Owner](/cloud/access/manage_access.md#roles-and-permissions).
 - You have a [Docker instance](https://docs.docker.com/get-docker/) or [kubectl](https://kubernetes.io/docs/tasks/tools/).
 - Optional.
-If you want to use [ExpectAI](/cloud/overview/accelerating_test_coverage.md#expectai), you have an [OpenAI](https://openai.com/) project that allows [Model Usage](https://help.openai.com/en/articles/9186755-managing-projects-in-the-api-platform#h_d4737514e7) of `gpt-4o-2024-11-20`, and you can create an OpenAI API token.
+If you want to use [ExpectAI](/cloud/overview/accelerating_test_coverage.md#expectai), you have an [OpenAI](https://openai.com/) project, and you can create an OpenAI API token.

 ## Enable the GX Agent